Fire and rescue services

 Check our Canada travel advice for entry conditions.

-The Australian Government does not set these rules.
-Check your passport’s expiry date before you travel.
-If you’re not sure it’ll be valid for long enough, consider getting a new passport.
+The Australian Government doesn’t make these rules.
+Check your passport’s expiry date before you go.
+If you’re not sure, it’s a good idea to get a new passport.

-Some people may try to trick you into giving them your passport.
+Don’t let anyone trick you into giving it to them.
 Always keep it in a safe place.

-If your passport is lost or stolen, tell the Australian Government as soon as possible:
+If your passport is lost or stolen, tell the Australian Government:

 More information:

 The Guyanese dollar is the official currency of Guyana.
+Cash is mostly used in Guyana.
+Not all ATM machines accept international cards.

 Declare money you're carrying if it's more than US$10,000, or equivalent.
 Do this on arrival and departure.
 This covers all forms of currency, not only cash.